Full name Adam James Ball

 |Last List A||Kent v Essex at Canterbury, May 17, 2017 scorecard|

 |T20s debut||Kent v Somerset at Tunbridge Wells, Jun 3, 2011 scorecard|

 |Last T20s||Kent v Essex at Beckenham, Jul 9, 2017 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Kent has high hopes for Adam Ball.
+Kent had high hopes for Adam Ball.
 A Kentish Man from Bexley, he made his name in league cricket at a very early age.
 He was drafted into England's Under-19 World Cup squad in January 2010 and, two years later, he captained the side in the 2012 tournament.
-An aggressive left-arm quick and a useful lower-order batsman, Ball models his style on an Australian, Mitchell Johnson, although he has named England's Andrew Flintoff as his favourite player.
+An aggressive left-arm quick and an improving lower-order batsman, Ball modelled his style on an Australian, Mitchell Johnson, although he has named England's Andrew Flintoff as his favourite player.

 Although a promising young footballer (he played for Arsenal's academy side from Under-9 to Under-12 level), cricket won his commitment and he was named as Young Player of the Year in the Kent League in 2009.
 He signed a three-year deal with Kent when aged just 16.

 Having made nine first-class appearances in 2011, Ball did not figure in four-day cricket for Kent in 2012.
 But he showed his developing maturity by remaining cool under fire during nine T20 matches - ending up as Kent's leading wicket-taker in the competition with 12 victims at a highly respectable average of 18.